irinayiwei/YouTube-Subscriber-Prediction/README.md

 Optimally, this project will help stakeholders to:

 - Predict the future subscriber number of entry-level YouTube channels and compare among young channels for potential profitability
-- Identify the potential of new channels and find similar mature channels with similar growth path
+- Identify mature channels with similar growth path for young channels
 - Provide insights on the influential factors of the growth of YouTube channels

 **Epics and Stories**: